zenorocha/liferay-learn/docs/dxp/7.x/en/users-and-permissions/roles-and-permissions/understanding-roles-and-permissions.md

 ### Regular Roles

 Instance scoped Roles are called Regular Roles.
-These Roles are used for granting permissions globally, or throughout the [Virtual Instance](./../../system-administration/virtual_instances.rst).
+These Roles grant permissions globally, or throughout the [Virtual Instance](./../../system-administration/virtual_instances.rst).

 Several User collections can be assigned to Regular Roles: